A modular compactification of $\mathcal{M}_{1,n}$ from $A_\infty$-structures

 Let us denote by $C_{1,n}$ the singular curve corresponding to the point in the moduli space $\wt{\UU}^{sns}_{1,n}\simeq U_n$ where all coefficients are zero.
 Thus, the curve $C_{1,n}$ has $n$ smooth points at infinity $p_1,\ldots,p_n$ such that $C_{1,n}\setminus \{p_1,\ldots,p_n\}$ is given by the equations for $n\ge 4$ (where the indices $i<j$ vary in $[2,n]$), by the equation for $n=3$, by the tacnode equation \eqref{tacnode-eq}: for $n=2$, and finally for $n=1$ we get the ordinary cusp

-Alternatively, we can describe $C_{1,n}$ as the union of $n$ generic lines passing through one point in the projective space $\P^{n-1}$.
-The arising singularity at this point is called the {\it elliptic $n$-fold point}, which is a Gorenstein singularity (see \cite[Prop.\ 2.5]{Smyth-I}).
+Alternatively, we can describe $C_{1,n}$ for $m\ge 3$ as the union of $n$ generic lines passing through one point in the projective space $\P^{n-1}$.
+The arising singularity at this point is called the {\it elliptic $n$-fold point} (for all $n\ge 1$), which is a Gorenstein singularity (see \cite[Prop.\ 2.5]{Smyth-I}).
 We also refer to $C_{1,n}$ as the {\it elliptic $n$-fold curve}.

 Next, let us recall (see \cite[Lem.\ 3.1]{Smyth-I}) that each Gorenstein curve $C$ of arithmetic genus $1$ has the so-called {\it fundamental decomposition}

 where $E$, called the {\it minimal elliptic subcurve} of $C$, is a connected subcurve of arithmetic genus $1$ with no disconnecting nodes, $R_i$ are nodal curves of arithmetic genus $0$, $R_i\cap R_j=\emptyset$ for $i\neq j$, and $R_i\cap E$ is a single point which is a node of $C$.